 Individual account owner experience

-After accounts are linked to a manager account, individual users of those managed accounts can sign in and use their accounts as usual.
-Managed accounts’ users won’t have access to the manager accounts they’re linked to, or any other accounts that are linked to the same manager account.
+After accounts are linked to a manager account, individual users of those client accounts can sign in and use their accounts as usual.
+Client accounts’ users won’t have access to the manager accounts they’re linked to, or any other accounts that are linked to the same manager account.
 But users with administrative access to those accounts can terminate the relationship with the manager account at any time by unlinking their account from the manager account.

 Inviting other users to the manager account